What to do in the garden in March

 Tidy Perennials

-In the image, the Sedum has had all the old growth removed.
+In the image, the Sedum has had all the old growth removed, but you can see the new growth coming through.

 Pruning Shrubs in March

 1. Prune Bush and Shrub Roses.
 First, remove anything that looks unhealthy.
-This means removing any branches which are spindly, or don't look good, prune them away.
+This means removing any branches that are spindly or don't look good, prune them away.
 Look at the remaining framework on each major branch, look for a bud which faces outwards (away from the plant) cut on a slope just above.
-Cut to around 40cmc (1ft - 1.5ft) which is around knee high.
+Cut to around 40cmc (1ft - 1.5ft), which is around knee high.
 You are aiming for a goblet shape.
 It's a good idea, if you have time, to feed the roses after pruning.

-2. If you haven't already done so, March is also the correct time to prune Buddleia.
-Cut back to 15cms don't panic as it will look very bare.
-Buddleia is a vigorous shrub and will quickly re grow.
-Check your variety of Buddleia.
-March is the time to prune B. davidii but not Buddleia alternifolia or Buddleia globosa.
-This is because these Buddleia have flowers which are on last year's stems (called old wood,) and if you prune now, you will cut off the flowers.
-(Images to show which is which.)
+2. If you haven't already done so, March (and February) is also the correct time to prune Buddleia.
+Cut back to 15cms and don't panic afterwards when it looks very bare.
+Buddleia is a vigorous shrub and will quickly re-grow.
+Before you prune, check your variety of Buddleia.
+March is the time to prune B. davidii, but not Buddleia alternifolia or Buddleia globosa.
+This is because these Buddleia have flowers which are on last year's stems (called old wood,) and if you prune now, you will cut off the flowers. (what sort of Buddleja have I got? images of B.alternifoilia, davidii and globosa to show which is which.)

 3. You can also hard prune Lavatera, as the new green shoots are emerging, cut the old wood right back and the new growth will flourish and carry this year's flowers.